Hero photograph

 NCEA credits available: 20 Achievement Standard credits

-Exclusions: Entry is open, but a reasonable understanding of musical concepts and some music ability is desirable.
+Exclusions: Entry is open, but a reasonable understanding of musical concepts and music ability in singing or playing an instrument is required.

 MUSIC: NCEA LEVEL 2

-In this full year course, you will learn and develop solo and group performance skills, create, notate and perform original music, you will learn and develop skills in reading and writing music and to study selected songs as case studies.
+Course description: In this full year course, you will learn and develop solo and group performance skills, create, produce, and perform original music, you will learn and develop skills in researching and writing about music and study selected songs as case studies.
 This is a programme intended for the focused student who wants to continue to develop as a life-long learner and musician and students are encouraged to enter music competitions.

-Exclusions: Entry Is open, but a reasonable understanding of musical concepts and some music ability is desirable.
+Exclusions: Entry Is open, but a reasonable understanding of musical concepts and music ability in singing or playing an instrument is required.

 MUSIC: NCEA LEVEL 3

-In this full year course, you will learn and develop solo and group performance skills, create, notate and perform original music, you will learn and develop skills in reading and writing music and to study selected songs as case studies.
+Course description: In this full year course, you will learn and develop solo and group performance skills, create, produce, and perform original music, you will learn and develop skills in researching and writing about music and study selected songs as case studies.
 This is a programme intended for the focused student who wants to continue to develop as a life-long learner and musician and students are encouraged to enter music competitions.

-Exclusions: Entry Is open, but a reasonable understanding of musical concepts and some music ability is desirable.
+Exclusions: Entry is open, but a reasonable understanding of musical concepts and some music ability in singing or playing an instrument is required.

 TE WHARE HAKA: NCEA LEVELS 1, 2 and 3